nodejs/node/doc/api/http.markdown

 ## http.ServerRequest

-This object is created internally by a HTTP server--not by the user--and passed as the first argument to a `'request'` listener.
+This object is created internally by a HTTP server -- not by the user -- and passed as the first argument to a `'request'` listener.

 This is an `EventEmitter` with the following events: